gamcmaho/cyclecloud/README.md

-# Azure CycleCloud deployment using BICEP
+# Bicep deployment of Azure CycleCloud

 <h3>Please refer to the Azure CycleCloud architecture below.
 We will automate the deployment of this solution using BICEP, as a Domain Specific Language (DSL).
 <br>